ws-garcia/VBA-CSV-interface/docs/home/getting_started.md

 ![Quoted Vs NONquoted Benchmark](Quoted-vs-NONquoted.png)

-Finally, the below chart shows the overheat for the Sorting and Dynamic Typing.
+Finally, the below chart shows the overheat for the Sorting and Dynamic Typing operations.
 These features are available on the VBA CSV interface since its version 3.

 ![Overheat per functionality Benchmark](Overheat-per-functionality.png)